 This recipe doubles as a superb little breakfast cake, too.
 Yes, hunny!Print

 Super moist Carrot Banana Bread made with wholesome ingredients for a nourishing dessert or snack.
-Try topped with my healthier cream cheese frosting!

 - ¼ cup milk* + 1 tsp apple cider vinegar